latextemplates/LNCS/README.md

 If TeXstudio doesn't fit your need, check [the list of all available LaTeX Editors](http://tex.stackexchange.com/questions/339/latex-editors-ides).

+In case you want to get started using minted, please install python and pygments.
+Then, run pdflatex with the `-shell-escape` switch:
+- `choco install python`
+- `pip instal pygments`
+- `pdflatex -shell-escape paper` (or just `latexmk paper`)

 ## Using the template with your git repository

 ### Initialization